-Life insurance coverage can provide an invaluable form of financial security for your family in the event you die unexpectedly.
-Whether you purchase a life insurance policy as an investment vehicle or a form of financial security against an unanticipated tragedy, you might reasonably presume that your insurer will honor its contractual obligations to the benefit of your beneficiaries.
+Life insurance coverage can provide an invaluable form of financial security for your family in the event you pass unexpectedly.
+Whether you purchase a life insurance policy as an investment vehicle or a form of financial security against an unanticipated tragedy, you might reasonably presume that your insurer will honor its contractual obligations to your beneficiaries.
 This blog discusses common problems that arise that can derail this expectation.

-Does the insurance carrier have the right to unilaterally cancel my coverage?
+Does the insurance carrier have the right to unilaterally cancel your insurance coverage?

 While an insurance carrier can cancel your policy once the policy period has begun, the permissible reasons for such a cancellation are limited.
 If you fail to pay your premium even after mandatory notices and any applicable grace period has elapsed, non-payment of premiums can constitute a legitimate basis for cancellation.
 If you engaged in fraudulent misrepresentation when completing your insurance application, false statements or non-disclosures also can also justify a cancellation.
 However, the fraudulently provided answers or undisclosed facts must be “material,” which means the insurer would not have issued the policy or done so under the same terms had the carrier been aware of the facts at issue.